When I was a student, I had all kinds of odd jobs.

 Fiverr is a marketplace for all kinds of freelance services.
 Jobs are called ‘gigs’ on Fiverr.
 You can advertise almost any kind of gig you can think of!

-In addition to traditional freelance skills such as writing, proofreading, translation and graphic design, there are all sorts of crazy gigs for sale on Fiverr.
+In addition to traditional freelance skills such as writing, editing, translation and design, there are all sorts of crazy gigs for sale on Fiverr.
 I enjoy browsing in the ‘lifestyle’ category on the site to see what kind of things people are making money with.

 Here are some interesting gigs I found: